Engineering Science Practice

 - certificate of Competent Body or Authority stating that the qualifications of the applicant allow him/her to practice the profession in the country of issue without any limitations;

 - copy High School Diploma;

-- certificate stating that he/she has adequate knowledge of the Greek language in order to practice the profession in Cyprus (in case the applicant is an EU member state citizen);
+- certificate stating that the applicant has adequate knowledge of the Greek language in order to practice the profession in Cyprus* (for EU member state citizens);

 - 2 recent passport size photos;